freeDiameter/freeDiameter/extensions/rt_pyform/HowTo.md

 ```

 Note: Not all the fields need to be included in the results dict.
 E.g. returning a dict with only the remove_avps field is valid.
+      A default value for the peer_dict is required as diameter answers will not have routing candidates

 To process the result C performs the transformations in the following order: `remove_avps`, `update_avps`, `add_avps`, then `update_peer_priorities`.